maverick9000/maverick9000.github.io/_posts/2020-04-20-Agile-Coles-Notes.md

 ## Burndown Chart

+Illustrated through an example

 ![velocity](/assets/img/uploads/agile_7.png)

-To achieve 120 story points in 10 sprints
+* to achieve 120 story points in 10 sprints
-Amount of story points left over at the end of the sprint Behind schedule in spring 1, ahead of schedule on sprint 3 At the end of the sprints there should be no more points to do because there are no more stories to do
+* amount of story points left over at the end of the sprint
+* behind schedule in sprint 1, ahead of schedule on sprint 3

+At the end of the sprints there should be no more points to do because there are no more stories to do.

 ![velocity](/assets/img/uploads/agile_8.png)